Discover more at Woolsthorpe Manor

 While visiting Woolsthorpe's gardens, be sure to admire the sundial and use the sunshine to tell the time.

-Please note, Woolsthorpe is now closed for the winter and will reopen in February 2024.
-Find out when Woolsthorpe Manor is open, how to get here, the things to see and do and more.
+Find out when Woolsthorpe Manor is open, how to book your visit, the things to see and do and more.

-Please note, Woolsthorpe is now closed for the winter and will reopen in February 2024.
+Woolsthorpe Manor is closed for the winter and will reopen on the 15 February 2025.
 Woolsthorpe Manor is where Sir Isaac Newton was born and made huge scientific discoveries, and now visitors can carry out their own experiments in the science centre.

+Woolsthorpe Manor is closed for the winter and will reopen on the 15 February 2025.
 Refuel and enjoy tasty food and drink in Newton’s Barn, and make sure to browse the gift shop for a special gift or something to remember your trip by.
-Please note, Woolsthorpe is now closed and will reopen in February 2024.

-Plan a fun-filled day with the family in Nottinghamshire and Lincolnshire, including outdoor play areas, cycle trails, organised activities and discovery centres.
+Plan a fun-filled day with the family in Nottinghamshire and Lincolnshire this winter, enjoy long family walks, explore cycle trails, or join one of a variety of organised activities.